11 Popular Diamond Cuts and What they Say About You

-A diamond cut is the main element of the Four Cs that a consumer should consider when shopping for a stone that reflects their character and personality.
-That’s because out of all the four aspects, it’s the cut of a diamond that’s most outstanding.
-Read on as we highlight the top 11 diamond cuts and what they say about you.
+A diamond cut is the main element of the Four Cs that a consumer should consider when shopping for a stone that could reflect their character and personality.
+This is so because out of all the four aspects, it is the cut of a diamond that is most outstanding, hence of prominence.
+Read on as we highlight the top 11 diamond cuts and what they say about people.

-An emerald cut is one of the most exquisite and unique diamond shapes out there.
-That means it requires heightened skill and craftsmanship to facet.
-Compared to other diamond cuts, such as round diamonds, emerald cut doesn’t give off so much brilliance.
-Instead, it produces a figure that looks like a “hall of mirrors”.
-That’s where it draws its uniqueness and elegance.
+An emerald cut is one of the most exquisite and unique diamond shapes out there, requiring heightened skill and craftsmanship to facet.
+Compared to other diamond cuts such as round diamonds, the emerald cut does not give off immense brilliance.
+Instead, it produces a figure that looks like a “hall of mirrors”, which is where it draws its uniqueness and elegance.

 Emerald diamond cuts also feature a rectangular shape complete with lean facets down their sides.
-The pattern creates an image of stair steps.
-Based on that image, consumers tend to choose the emerald cut to symbolize a change in social status.
+The pattern creates an image of stair steps, based on which consumers tend to choose the emerald cut to symbolize a change in social status.
 Emerald cuts are also associated with people who are confident, glamorous, and open to taking risks.

-Grace Kelly, Kate Hudson, and Grace Kelly are some of the celebrities that sport the emerald cut.
+Grace Kelly and Kate Hudson are some of the celebrities that sport the emerald cut.

-Cushion diamonds are characterized by their square cuts with round corners.
-The diamonds are so faceted that they tend to sparkle near their centers.
-From afar, cushion diamond may resemble a square or a pentagon.
-But if you view the stone more closely, the round corners give it an appearance of a pillow, from whence it gets its name.
+Cushion diamonds are characterized by their square cuts with round corners, and are so faceted that they tend to sparkle near their centers.
+From afar, a cushion diamond may resemble a square or a pentagon.
+But when viewed closely, its round corners give it an appearance of a pillow, from whence it gets its name.

-In spite of their simplistic appearance, cushion diamonds also require skilled craftsmanship to facet.
+Despite their simplistic appearance, cushion diamonds also require skilled craftsmanship to facet.
 The round corners have to be meticulously polished to give the diamond a perfect optical symmetry.
 The diamonds are also some of the oldest, with a history that goes back more than a century ago.
-Cushion cuts exude feelings of class, elegance, and romance.
-The diamonds also speak to your clarity, purity, as well as a strong sense of fashion.
-And since their history goes way back, cushion diamonds are popular among shoppers that prefer the classics.
+Cushion cuts exude feelings of class, elegance, and romance, whilst exhibiting clarity, purity, and a strong sense of fashion as well.
+And given that their history goes way back, cushion diamonds are popular among shoppers who prefer the classics.

 Brooke Shields, Giuliana Rancic, and Jennifer Garner are notable celebrities with cushion cut diamonds.

-As their name suggests, pear diamonds have a shape like a pear fruit.
-The diamonds also look like a teardrop.
-Pear cuts combine the elegance of the round diamonds and the simplicity of the marquise shapes, but with slightly elongated narrow end points.
-The best way to style a pear diamond is to have the tapered end pointing towards your hand.
+As the name suggests, pear diamonds bear the shape of a pear fruit, while also resembling a teardrop.
+Pear cuts combine the elegance of the round diamonds and the simplicity of the marquise shapes but with slightly elongated narrow endpoints.
+The best way to style a pear diamond is to have the tapered end pointing towards the hand.

-Since pear diamonds resemble a mix of elegance and simplicity, they’re popular among stylish people with an open and simplistic approach to life.
-Wearers of pear-shaped diamonds are generally fun to be around.
-Besides, they tend to feel unique and adventurous.
-And since this diamond shape also creates an illusion of size, its ideal for people who’re confident about themselves.
+Since pear diamonds resemble a mix of elegance and simplicity, they are popular among stylish people with an open and simplistic approach to life.
+Wearers of pear-shaped diamonds, who tend to feel unique and adventurous, are generally fun to be around.
+Besides, since this diamond shape also creates an illusion of size, it is ideal for people who are confident about themselves.

-Round diamond cuts are the world’s most popular diamond shapes, and also among the most expensive.
-It’s estimated that around three-quarters of all the world’s diamonds are round brilliant.
-But what is it about these diamonds that makes them so universal?
+Round diamond cuts are the world’s most popular and expensive diamond shapes.
+It is estimated that around three-quarters of all the world’s diamonds are round brilliant.
+But what makes these diamonds so universal?

 Round diamonds exude more sparkle and brilliance than any other diamond shapes.
-Being so versatile and modern, these diamond cuts give a feeling of style and timelessness.
-A round diamond cut has infinite facets, which makes them perfect at handling light and color.
+Being so versatile and modern, these diamond cuts give a feeling of style and timelessness, carrying infinite facets that make them perfect at handling light and color.

 Round diamonds are popular among people who consider themselves classic and traditional.
-The cut is especially used to symbolize timeless love.
-And due to its infinite number of facets, round a diamond may also represent limitless possibilities.
+The cut is especially used to symbolize timeless love, and due to its infinite number of facets, a diamond carrying this cut may also represent limitless possibilities.

-Famous celebrities with round diamonds include Mary J Blige, Madonna, and Barbra Streissand.
+Celebrities with round diamonds include Mary J Blige, Madonna, and Barbra Streisand.

 The name alone exudes a royal feeling, and princess diamonds pretty much live up to their name.
-Princess cuts basically have four corners.
-The corners appear sharply-polished and delicate, which explains why most princess diamonds are worn along with protective prongs.
-But besides their delicate nature, princess cuts are so simple and versatile.
-You can experiment with these diamonds on virtually any ring style.
+Princess cuts have four corners that appear sharply-polished and delicate, which fact explains why most princess diamonds are worn along with protective prongs.
+But besides their delicate nature, princess cuts are simple and versatile and can be experimented on virtually any ring style.

-Some of the celebrities with the princess diamond include Christine Baumgartner and Jessica Biel.
+Some celebrities with the princess diamond include Christine Baumgartner and Jessica Biel.

 Unlike most diamonds that get their names from their shapes, the Asscher diamond is probably the only stone whose cut is attributed to a person.
-Asscher diamonds are quite similar to emerald cuts, and you’re likely to confuse the two if observing them from a distance.
-The main difference is that Asscher cuts feature a square instead of a rectangular shape.
+Asscher diamonds are quite similar to emerald cuts, and it is rather in the cards to confuse the two when observing them from a distance.
+The main difference, however, is that Asscher cuts feature a square instead of a rectangular shape.

-Asscher cuts are generally more brilliant than emerald diamonds due to their larger step facets, smaller table, and a higher crown.
-Asscher diamonds have been around from the Art Deco era of the 20s and 30s, which makes them a special favorite among consumers that prefer the old and classic.
+Asscher cuts are generally more brilliant than emerald diamonds due to their larger step facets, smaller table, and higher crown.
+Asscher diamonds have been around from the Art Deco era of the 20s and 30s, making them a special favorite among consumers that prefer the old and classic.
 The diamonds are associated with uniqueness, femininity, and elegance.

-Asscher diamonds are popular among various celebrities, such as Gwynth Paltrow, Pippa Middleton, Jessica Alba, Zooey Deschanel, and Reese Witherspoon.
+Asscher diamonds are popular among various celebrities such as Gwyneth Paltrow, Pippa Middleton, Jessica Alba, Zooey Deschanel, and Reese Witherspoon.

-Marquise diamond cuts are a variant of the pear and round shapes, and look like a football.
-One of the unique things about marquise cuts is that they mostly occur as loose diamonds, but look just as superb on a ring.
+Marquise diamond cuts are a variant of the pear and round shapes and look like a football.
+Associated with elegance and an outgoing personality, one of the unique things about marquise cuts is that they mostly occur as loose diamonds but look just as superb on a ring.
 Like oval shapes, marquise cuts tend to appear gorgeous on long and slender fingers.
 The diamonds feature long, thin bodies and sharp ends that draw the observer’s eyes up, making the stone look longer and thinner.

 Some of the popular wearers of marquise diamonds include Victoria Beckham, Christina Milian, Ashlee Simpson Ross, and Portia de Rossi.

-One of the defining features of radiant diamonds is their scarcity.
-And being so hard to come by, radiant diamonds also tend to occur as loose stones instead of on engagement rings.
-But when you find them, you’re sure to step out in style.
+One of the defining features of radiant diamonds is their scarcity, and being so hard to come by, radiant diamonds also tend to occur as loose stones instead of on engagement rings.
+But when one finds them, one is sure to step out in style.

 Radiant diamond cuts are common among people who are fun, confident, and flirty.
-They’re also ideal for consumers that are looking for a sense of class and sophistication.
-And due to their rarity, radiant cuts are perfect for those that wish to stand out from the crowd.
+They are also ideal for consumers looking for a sense of class and sophistication, and due to their rarity, radiant cuts are perfect for those wishing to stand out from the crowd.

 Popular celebrities with radiant cuts include Jennifer Lopez and Hilary Duff.

-Oval diamonds come with amazing brilliance.
-You’ll often find these diamonds on solitaire rings, especially on wearers with smaller and shorter fingers.
-Like marquise diamonds, oval cuts also boast excellent light-handling properties.
-Therefore, they’re ideal for budget shoppers looking for a stone that appears deceptively large.
+Oval diamonds come with amazing brilliance and can often be found on solitaire rings, especially on wearers with smaller and shorter fingers.
+Like marquise diamonds, oval cuts also boast excellent light-handling properties—one reason why they are ideal for budget shoppers looking for a stone that appears deceptively large.

 Oval diamonds are associated with uniqueness, creativity, and a zest for life.
-Wearers of oval cuts are thought to be bold, innovative, and risk-takers.
-And since oval diamonds are a perfect circle, they also represent a promise of forever.
+Wearers of oval cuts are thought to be bold, innovative, and risk-takers, and since oval diamonds are a perfect circle, they also represent a promise of forever.
 Couples that go for oval cuts are often making a lifelong commitment of love, honesty, and fidelity.
-Their simplistic designs make oval diamonds ideal for people who aren’t so enthusiastic about trends, but more keen on stepping out of their comfort zones.
+Their simplistic designs make oval diamonds ideal for people who are not enthusiastic about trends and are instead more keen on stepping out of their comfort zones.